 Gross Margin is also meaningful at the product level.
 When you have multiple products, it’s not easy to tell what is performing well and what is reducing your gross margin.
 We recommend that our clients look at their portfolio of products and evaluate the margins on the top 20% of sales at least every six months.
 It’s easy for changes in product costs, by your supplier or fees from Amazon, to turn a high margin product into one that is not worth your effort.

 Be diligent with these details because they are what can make or break you.
 I’ve seen clients selling a lot of an item and feeling very excited with growing sales only to realize that their top sellers were not benefitting their bottom line.
 And if that’s not bad enough, these items are tying up your cash.
 Any time your cash is invested in inventory that does not contribute to your bottom line, it cannot be used for products that do.

 Cash flow is the result of maintaining a good gross margin and keeping your operating expenses under control so that your net margins or your “bottom line” is also healthy.
 Cash is critical to your business, so monitor the trend of your cash balances month over month.
 You want to be accumulating cash and reducing debt.
 If you’re not moving these accounts in the right direction, then you may have a margin issue, either with pricing, Cost of Goods Sold expenses or with operating expenses.
 You could also be spending your cash on items that show up in the balance sheet, such as inventory or paying down debt or owner draws.

-Know where your cash is going and maintain good gross margins and you’ll know the most important numbers for your business!
+Keeping up with profitability and cash flow is like following the score cards for your favorite players.
+Know where your cash is going and maintain good gross margins and you’ll know the best plays for your business!